 Wholegrains have been linked with a lower risk of heart disease when eaten regularly as part of a healthy diet and lifestyle.
 Find out what they are, why they’re important and how to eat more of them.

 What are wholegrains?

-- the endosperm – the middle starchy part
+- The endosperm – the starchy, middle part which is made of carbohydrate and some protein.

 - bulgur wheat